gmautner/cloudstack-tf-ansible-swarm/README.md

 #### Set Infrastructure Credentials (Local)

 For local deployments, provide your infrastructure credentials as environment variables.

-Application secrets should be placed in the `secrets.yaml` file as described above.
+> 💡 **Remark**: Unlike infrastructure credentials, application secrets should be placed in the `secrets.yaml` file as described above.

 - **Locally**: Export infrastructure credentials as environment variables.